-data are I heretore, these Alpha coefficients are on the diagonal.
+Alpha coefficients are on the diagonal.
 Correlations are based on observed scores.
-Data collected in Sénégal (French) mistakenly used a 1 ("not at all") to 5 ("completely") scale. included in the mean and standard deviation scores. \\p < .01, \\\p < .001.
+1Data collected in Sénégal (French) mistakenly used a 1 ("not at all") to 5 ("completely") scale.
+Therefore, these data are not included in the mean and standard deviation scores. p < .01, p < .001.